Gadgets-Of-Galaxy/GOG_WBD/README.md

 # GOG_Final
 # E-commerce Gadgets of Galaxy Demo

-This is a sample application that demonstrates an E-commerce website using the nodejs.
+This is an application that demonstrates an E-commerce website using the nodejs.
 The application loads products from MongoDB database and displays them.
 The loading page directly takes to home page.
+We have three types of users.
-Users can register and login through gmail and buy products. click on any product to get more information including pricing.
+Users can register and login through gmail, buy products and can add reviews.
+Click on any product to get more information including pricing.
 Users can select items and add them to their shopping cart and wishlist.
+Sellers can add products, check the reviews and manage his dashboard.
+Admin can approve or revoke sellers and can give reply to mesaages of users.

 ## Import Data
 We have included a DB dump file in this repo.
 Import them to your mongodatabase and connect the string to your code.